 For the last decade the Agile way of working has introduced some new fresh team thinking, but that unfortunately fails when scaling up in a big organisation, since the engineering metaphor that unfortunately normally is used, cannot be used in complex systems, here clearly stated by Dave Snowden in this easy-to-read-blog-post.

 If we summarise the blog posts of this series and our new understanding of organisational problem-solving, we now know the following:

 - The major thing we have learned is that we need to ask multiple why on any organisational problem until we come to the root cause(s).
-Nor any method not asking why on an organisation’s original problems, neither dispositional state mapping or other mapping techniques will therefore do the job.
+No method not asking why on an organisation’s original problems, neither dispositional state mapping or other mapping techniques will therefore do the job without extreme risk for sub-optimsation and unintended consequences.
 There is no exception.

 - A root cause is easy to solve, it does not require any rocket science, and can never be complex.

 - Any problem that is not a root cause is a symptom.
 We may also need to care of the symptom, the what to do, for example wipe up the oil under a leaking machine or if our people have got sick by stress.

 - It is impossible to solve a symptom because the solution is an intervention to our complex system, which means unintended consequences, not even rocket science can do it, which is commonly called to sub-optimise, if we try.
 We can as well also call it reductionism (simplification) if we claim that we can solve the symptoms, or as many methods do, fully ignore the problems of today’s organisations.